proteinexplorers/EnsembleQS/README.md

-**EnsemblQS: An Ensemble of SVM, DT, and NB models with hard voting classfier, capable of predicting quorum sensing peptides with 96% accuracy.**
+**EnsemblQS: An Ensemble  models with hard voting classfier, capable of predicting quorum sensing peptides with 94% accuracy.**

-Stacking or Stacked Generalization is an ensemble machine learning algorithm.
+Stacking or Stacked Generalization is an ensemble machine learning methodology.

-It uses a meta-learning algorithm to learn how to best combine the predictions from two or more base machine learning algorithms.
+It uses a meta-learning algorithm to learn how to best combine the predictions from multiple machine learning algorithms.

 The benefit of stacking is that it can harness the capabilities of a range of well-performing models on a classification task and make predictions that have better performance than any single model in the ensemble.

+**Dependencies and packages**

+python==3.6+

+lightgbm==2.1.1

+matplotlib

+seaborn

+numpy

+pandas

+scikit-learn

 **Implemented in Scikit-learn Library.**